nvdla/doc/doc/ias/unit_description.rst

 For example, an image input layer has 4x4x4 kernel size.
 If post-extension is not enabled, the pre-extended channel size is 16 and efficiency of MACs drops to 25%.
-However, if post-extension parameter is set to 4, every atomic cycle convolution pipeline will fetch 4 neighbor lines and combine them as a C=64 line.
+However, if post-extension parameter is set to 4, every atomic cycle convolution pipeline will fetch 4 neighboring lines and combine them as a C=64 line.
 Then MAC efficiency rise back to 100%.